utz82/ZX-Spectrum-1-Bit-Routines/squeekerplus/readme.txt

   below).
 - All other effects are ignored, except for the following:
   Bxx - set loop point
+  E5x - set detune (only effective for the current note, ignored if set without
+        a note trigger)
-  E5x - set detune (only effective for the current note) Fxx - set Speed (= number of ticks per row, xx <= $1f).
+  Fxx - set Speed (= number of ticks per row, xx <= $1f).
 It is reset to the
         global value at the beginning of a new pattern.
 - Click drums should be used in channel 5/6.
 Only one click drum can be active